tannerdolby/meta-generator/README.md

 # metagen
 Utility for generating document metadata.
 Populate the `<head>` of your web pages on the fly.
-Can be used in a 11ty site, React app, or any place that JavaScript is supported.
+Can be used with Static Site Generators like Eleventy, React apps, or any place that JavaScript is supported.

 ## Installation